chimpwizard/playgound/dgraph/README.md

 fi;
 ```

-The server containers follow similar rules and checksthat redis and the master/zero node is up.
+The server containers follow similar rules and checks that redis and the zero node is up.

 ```bash
 if [ "$command" == "server" ]; then